How to unsend an email: What you need to do if you’ve sent one by mistake.

 Here’s how:

-1. Click the settings icon (the cog) at the top of the page, then select ‘View all Outlook settings’.
+1. Click the settings icon (the cog) at the top of the page, then select ‘View all Outlook settings’ from the drop-down menu

 3. Select ‘Undo send’ then pick a delay period of either 5 or 10 seconds.

-Once you have the undo send feature switched on, you’ll see an ‘undo send’ prompt pop up when you see an email.
-With just five or ten seconds to undo, you need to act fast!
+Once you have the undo send feature switched on, you’ll see an ‘Undo send’ prompt pop up when you see an email.
+With just five or ten seconds to undo, you’ll need to act fast!

 Here’s how to use recall: